kovidgoyal/kitty/docs/shell-integration.rst

     turn off all shell integration

 no-rc
-    dont modify the shell's rc files to enable integration.
+    dont modify the shell's launch environment to enable integration.
 Useful if you prefer to :ref:`manually enable integration <manual_shell_integration>`.

 no-cursor